CSFC 2025 Priority Bill List

 • A passenger railroad.

-The bill requires the office to gather, analyze, and assess information, including:
+The act requires the office to gather, analyze, and assess information, including:

 • Data to create a more comprehensive understanding of railroad safety;